Socket Infection After Tooth Extraction: What You Should Know

 Treating Infection After Tooth Extraction

-- Prescribed Medications: Your dentist may prescribe antibiotics and painkillers to eradicate the infection effectively.
+- Medications: Your dentist may prescribe antibiotics and painkillers to eradicate the infection effectively.

 What to Do at Home in the Meantime

-While waiting for your dental appointment, there are things you can consider at home to ease discomfort and prevent the infection from getting worse:- Over-the-counter painkillers: Take over-the-counter painkillers within the recommended daily dose.
-While they can relieve pain, it's important to note that they do not treat the infection itself.
+While waiting for your dental appointment, there are things you can do at home to ease discomfort and prevent the infection from getting worse:- Over-the-counter painkillers: Take over-the-counter painkillers as directed.
+While they can relieve pain, that doesn’t mean they are a treatment on their own.

-- Saltwater Rinse: Dissolve half a teaspoon of salt in a cup of lukewarm water and gently rinse your mouth several times.
+- Saltwater Rinse: Mix half a teaspoon of salt in a cup of lukewarm water and gently rinse your mouth several times.

-- Diet: Avoid chewing on the infected side of your mouth and steer clear of hard, crunchy, and spicy foods to avoid irritating the wound and aggravating the infection.
+- Diet: Avoid chewing on the infected side of your mouth and steer clear of hard, crunchy, and spicy foods to avoid irritating the wound and causing discomfort.

 - Prevalence of Postoperative Infection after Tooth Extraction: A Retrospective Study - PMC (nih.gov)